-36 Years Ago: Beatles Turn Down $230 Million Reunion Offer
+39 Years Ago: The Beatles Receive a $230 Million Reunion Offer

 Even though the Beatles had only disbanded a mere six years earlier, the public demand for them to ‘get back’ was peaking in 1976, leading to a mammoth $230 million reunion offer — which they turned down.

-The man who made the offer, promoter Sid Bernstein, was no stranger to the “Fab Four,” having promoted their early tours of America, but in the fall of 1976 he decided to lay his wallet on the table, offering the unprecedented sum for a one-time-only charity concert.
-John Lennon, Paul McCartney, George Harrison and Ringo Starr all politely declined the offer, although McCartney admits they considered it.
+The man who made the offer, promoter Sid Bernstein, was no stranger to the “Fab Four,” having promoted their early tours of America.
+But on Sept.
+19, 1976 he decided to lay his wallet on the table, publicly offering the unprecedented sum for a one-time-only charity concert by taking out an ad in The New York Times.
+John Lennon, Paul McCartney, George Harrison and Ringo Starr all politely declined the offer, although McCartney later admitted they considered it.